 13) Red Wine

-Pick a fruity red wine that’s light, crisp, not too woody and doesn’t have a high tannin taste.
-Tannins = bitter.
-Here are a few examples.
+Pick fruity red wines that are light, crisp, not too woody and don’t have a high better tannin taste.

 14) White Wine

-Fresh, light, fruity, and aromatic: these are the characteristics of white wines made to whet the appetite.
+Fresh, light, fruity, and aromatic: These are the characteristics of white wines that whet the appetite.
 Here are some examples of white wines that would make good aperitif drinks.

 C) FORTIFIED WINES (-Aromatized, -Vin Doux Naturels, -Liqueur)

 I did quite a lot of research on this topic to understand fortified wines and the fortification processes.
-I also did many experimental taste tests and my home barcart has exploded.
+I also did many experimental taste tests, and my home bar cart exploded.

 What is a Fortified Wine?